 America’s Test Kitchen ranked the Performer Deluxe as the Best Charcoal Grill Under $400.
 Here is a look at how they came to their conclusion.

 What Makes the Performer Deluxe Great

-My favorite feature on this grill is the Touch-N-Go ignition system.
-The system sets the Performer Deluxe apart from other charcoal grills by creating an easy to use ignition system.
+The defining feature on this grill is the Touch-N-Go ignition system.
+The system sets the Performer Deluxe apart from other charcoal grills by creating an easy to use charcoal ignition system.
 Anyone could start this grill, and that’s not something every charcoal grill can boast.

 In addition to the easy-to-use ignition, this grill has a built-in thermometer as well as a detachable LCD timer.
 The lid features a shield to block the top handle from getting hot, meaning the days of the grill sized hot mitt are behind us.

 Finally, the steel cart is a fantastic feature for this grill.
 Weber’s Original Kettle style is great, but having some space on the side to prep and a shelf and hooks to store tools is invaluable for a grill master.
+The cart also features a built in lid holder and integrated charcoal storage bin.
 The cart feature alone could sell this grill for a lot of charcoal lovers.

 What I Don’t Like